anko/tapson/readme.markdown

 # tapson specification

-A simple protocol for communicating the results of software tests.
-Like [TAP][1] but simpler, in [JSON][2], and supports streaming asynchronous tests' results.
+A simple protocol for communicating the results of software tests in a language-agnostic manner.
+Like [TAP][1] but simpler, in [JSON][2], and supports streaming, parallel tests well.

 ## In summary

 `\n`-delimited JSON objects.

 An object that contains an `ok` property is a *test result*.
-One that doesn't is a *test plan* and must contain an `id` that a later test result might match.
+One that doesn't is a *test plan* and must contain an `id` that a later test can match.

-The `expected` property tells a human what the test expects to see.
-The `actual` property tells a human what actually happened.
+The `expected` property tells a human what a test plan expects to see.
+The `actual` property tells a human what actually happened in a test result.

-Questions, gripes?
-Create a github issue.
+For questions, create a github issue.

 ## Why

-There was no equivalent existing protocol.
+There's no equivalent existing protocol.

-The closest is [TAP][3], but tapson is better in these ways:
+The closest is [Test Anything Protocol][3], which tapson has advantages over:

+-   Tapson distinguishes between *planning* to run a test and *actually running it*, which enables parallelism without mix-ups.
+(TAP assumes tests execute immediately.)
+-   Tapson is simple.
+(TAP is weighed down by YAML blocks, "TODO" annotations, diagnostic messages, test-skipping and -bailout directives.)
--   Tapson is based on JSON.
-(TAP uses a custom format.)
+-   Tapson is JSON-based.
+(TAP uses an informally specified custom format.)
 -   Tapson is better specified.
-(The TAP specification is frequently vague, which has caused implementations to diverge.)
--   Tapson is designed with asynchronous operation in mind.
-(TAP assumes planned tests are immediately executed.)
--   Tapson is deliberately simple.
-(TAP considers YAML blocks, "TODO" annotations and test-skipping as parts of the protocol.)
+(TAP implementations have diverged due to the vague spec, which partly defeats its purpose.)

 ## Examples